cguenther0929/firework_igniter_wireless/README.md

 * 0.2.0.a -- Enabling an output by way of enabling the appropriate analog switch is working.
 LEDs 1-16 were illuminated on the tester (DAC was already working).
 This version has a hard-coded analog current of 800mA.
 Aside from a hard-coded fuse current, this version could by utilized to run the show.

 * 0.2.1.a -- The "ARM" switch was implemented that allows the user to quickly toggle between MIN and MAX fuse current.
 When the system is "armed" the RED LED at, the front of the enclosure, will illuminate.

+* 0.3.2.a -- Fuse verification features have been rolled in, but don't seem to be working.
+All logging features were turned off.
+This version can be used for the show.